Italian Salsa Verde Shrimp and Rice

 • Toss the shrimp with ¼ teaspoon kosher salt and some black pepper.
 Set aside.

 • Add the rice, the remaining ¼ teaspoon of salt, and pepper to taste.
-Toast the rice for 30 seconds while stirring often.
+Toast the rice for 30 seconds, stirring often.

 • Pour the wine into the rice and simmer for 2 minutes to cook off some of the alcohol.
-Pour in 2 cups of chicken stock, raise the heat to bring everything to a boil, then reduce to a simmer.
+Pour in the vegetable broth, raise the heat to bring everything to a boil, then reduce to a simmer.

-• Cover the pan with a lid, and cook the rice until it's just about tender, 15-20 minutes.
-If it looks like the rice needs more liquid to finish cooking near the 15-20-minute mark, add some and extend the cooking time.
+• Cover the pan with a lid, and cook the rice until it's just about tender and the broth is absorbed, 15-20 minutes.

 Notes